Textile art is where I can express my love of colour, design and texture.

 Ceramics and sculpture are where I explore my love of three dimensional forms.
 Increasingly the two branches of my artistic expression are melding together.

-*Mother was Frances Macdonald, WW2 war artist, Father Leonard Appelbee, Civil List pensioner for services to Art; both graduated from the Royal Academy; both were among the 60 artists exhibiting in the prestigious 1951 Festival of Britain Exhibition.
-They taught part-time in various art schools (Goldsmiths, Ruskin and Bournemouth) whilst being fulltime professional artists, both have work in many Art Galleries in the UK including Tate Britain, Frances has many works in the Imperial War Museum.
+*Frances Macdonald, WW2 war artist and Leonard Appelbee, Civil List pensioner for services to Art.
+Both graduates of the Royal Academy that exhibited at the 1951 Festival of Britain, they taught (Goldsmiths, Ruskin and Bournemouth) whilst being professional artists, and have work in Tate Britain and the Imperial War Museum.